risk-first/website/menagerie/Staging-And-Classifying.md

  - Communication Risk also means [Complexity Risk](Complexity-Risk), because now we have built a communication [graph](Complexity-Risk#connectivity) (and we saw how to calculate how complex that is).
  - [Boundary Risk](Boundary-Risk), this is at a confluence of [Dependency Risk](Dependency-Risk), [Communication Risk](Communication-Risk) and [Complexity Risk](Complexity-Risk).

-The below diagram shows how this causality plays out.
+The way this plays out is depicted in <!--replace diagram ref{origin-of-risk.png} --> the diagram below<!--endreplace -->.

 ![Causes Of Risk](images/generated/staging-and-classifying/origin-of-risk.png)